testcontainers/testcontainers-java/docs/modules/elasticsearch.md

 ### Machine Learning

 The Machine Learning feature is rarely used within integration tests.
-The Elasticsearch Container module disables by default this feature.
-You can activate it by calling `withMachineLearning()` when building the container:
+The Elasticsearch Container module disables it by default.
+However, you can activate it if needed:

 <!--codeinclude-->
 [Machine Learning](../../modules/elasticsearch/src/test/java/org/testcontainers/elasticsearch/ElasticsearchContainerTest.java) inside_block:machineLearningFeature